Let us help you create your perfect first dance!

 Practice in the right shoes.

 Wear shoes to your lessons that are similar to the ones you’ll be wearing on the big day.
-You should wait till you have had a few lessons before you wear you actual wedding shoes so you don't scuff them up.
+You should wait until you have had a few lessons before you wear your actual wedding shoes so you don't scuff them up.

 A few things to know for your first lesson.